fbpx

 Q: Is there a specific time period in which I can obtain a green card?

 The timeframe of the application process can also vary.
-For marriage based visas, for example, Benson said that the process can depend on two components.
+For marriage-based visas, for example, Benson said that the process can depend on two components.
 “First, is your immigration category subject to a quota limit?
-Some categories of immigration have no delay, like a marriage to a U.S. citizen.
+Some categories of immigration have no delay, like marriage to a U.S. citizen.
 But marriage to a lawful permanent resident or derivative immigration status because your spouse is immigrating through a family or employment sponsor means you can be subjected to quota delays.”

-To summarize: unless congress passes a legislation similar to Immigration Reform and Control Act of 1986 (IRCA)— which granted amnesty to millions of eligible immigrants who had been in the United States for a certain period of time– there is no straight answer to how an undocumented immigrant can fix their status, nor how long the process would take.
+To summarize: unless Congress passes a legislation similar to Immigration Reform and Control Act of 1986 (IRCA)— which granted amnesty to millions of eligible immigrants who had been in the United States for a certain period of time– there is no straight answer to how an undocumented immigrant can fix their status, nor how long the process would take.

 Also read: Pro-Bono Lawyers And Free Legal Immigration Services in New York